tripleyouuu/newsagg/README.md

 # 📰 News Aggregator

 A simple, professional, old-timey news aggregator built with **React**, **Tailwind CSS**, and the **NewsAPI**.
-Users can browse top headlines, filter by category, view article details, and save favorite posts with persistent storage via `localStorage`.
+Users can browse top headlines, filter by category, view article details, search using custom keywords, and save favorite posts with persistent storag.

 ---